AlgyJr/ios_guides/UITableView-Guide.md

 #### Notes about the cell reuse pattern:

-* When we explicitly instantiated each cell object in `cellForRowAtIndexPath` we were able to specify the cell `style: .Default'`.
+* When we explicitly instantiated each cell object in `cellForRowAtIndexPath` we were able to specify the cell `style: .Default`.
 When we called `dequeueReusableCellWithIdentifier` there was no place to specify the style.
-[In practice][cellstyle], you will want to create your own subclass of `UITableViewCell` and add initialization common to all cells for the class in the initializer.
+[In practice][cellstyle], you will want to create your own subclass of `UITableViewCell` and add initialization common to all cells in the class in the initializer.

 * Any customization of the cell on a per row basis should be done in `cellForRowAtIndexPath`.
 When designing a custom cell class be sure to allow access to the properties you need to change on a per row basis.
-In this case the built-in `UITableViewCell` gives us access to its `textLabel` so that we are able to set a different text for each row.
+In this case the built-in `UITableViewCell` gives us access to its `textLabel` so that we are able to set different text for each row.

 * There are no guarantees on the state of the cell that is returned by `dequeueReusableCellWithIdentifier`.  *The cell will not necessarily be in the